michu2k/nestjs-booking-system/README.md

 6. If necessary, run prisma studio to check the db data `pnpm run prisma:studio`
 7. You can also populate the database with test data using `pnpm run prisma:seed`

+## Database diagram

+Each time you run the `prisma:gen` command, a new DBML diagram will be generated in the `prisma/schema.dbml` file.
+You can use [dbdiagram.io](https://dbdiagram.io/home) to visualize the database schema as an Entity-Relationship diagram.

 ## License

 This project is under the MIT license.